jmcgill/formation/README.md

 # Current State

-Formation is currently a proof of concept.
-The core logic is correct, but in need of some serious refactoring.

 Formation can import a limited subset of resources.
 See [importers.go](https://github.com/jmcgill/formation/blob/master/aws/importers.go) for a list of resources that are supported.

 # Known Weirdness